Xiaohui-Jiang/SlideChat/Agenda.md

 - [ ] Add server-side logging for better request tracing

 ### Jiacheng
-- [ ] Check how to call APIs using LangChain or similar methods to execute existing functions, and provide a toy example.
+- [x] Check how to call APIs using LangChain or similar methods to execute existing functions, and provide a toy example.
-- [ ] Ensure that the function structure is maintained properly for future extension.
+- [x] Ensure that the function structure is maintained properly for future extension.
+- [x] Implement LangChain integration with OpenAI GPT for biological slide analysis
+- [x] Create extensible function registry system with 4 analysis functions
+- [x] Build comprehensive testing suite and demo scripts

 ### Xiaohui
 - [ ] Develop a preprocessing workflow compatible with various downstream tasks.